angelo-f-santos/angelo-f-santos/README.md

 ### Hi there 👋
+My name is Angelo Santos
+I’m currently learning about Machine Learning and AI
+I have some studies in Front-end
 <!--
 **angelo-f-santos/angelo-f-santos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.